How to perform realtime scoring or native scoring in SQL Server

-At the time of this writing, only RevoScaleR and MicrosoftML can create compatible models.
+At this time, only RevoScaleR and MicrosoftML can create compatible models.
 Additional model types might become available in future.
 For the list of currently supported algorithms, see Realtime scoring.

 Serialization and storage

-To use a model with either of the fast scoring options, the model must be saved in a special serialized format, which has been optimized for size and scoring efficiency.
+To use a model with either of the fast scoring options, save the model using a special serialized format, which has been optimized for size and scoring efficiency.

 rxSerializeModelto write a supported model to the raw format.